 In this post, I will focus only on the tax benefits on investment in pension plans from insurance companies and the tax treatment of monthly (periodic) income from such plans.

-How does a typical pension plan work?
+How does a pension plan work?

 A pension plan can be divided into two phases viz. accumulation and distribution.
 Under the Accumulation phase, you contribute to your pension corpus during your working years.
 Your pension corpus keeps growing over a period of time.

-Though it is not mandatory, accumulation phase typically goes on till retirement and distribution phase begins after retirement.
+Though it is not mandatory, the accumulation phase typically goes on till retirement and distribution phase begins after retirement.
 By the way, nobody stops you from purchasing a pension plan that starts paying you after 5 years while your retirement is still 20 years away.
 It is your choice.

-Additionally, it is not that you must get monthly income only.
+Additionally, it is not that you must get a monthly income only.
 Annuity plans allow you to draw quarterly or annual income too.

-Tax Benefits on Investment
+Tax Benefits on Investment in Pension Plans

 Investment in a pension plan from an insurance company is eligible for deduction up to a maximum of Rs 1.5 lacs per financial year under Section 80 CCC of the Income Tax Act.